jiaweimeng/3D-Informed-RRT-star/README.md

 </p>

 <p align="center">
   Figure 1.
-Simulation of 3D Informed RRT star path planner
+Simulation of 3D Informed RRT star path planner: final path is indicated by blue, start point is indicated by red, goal point is indicated by green, rrt tree is indicated by orange and obstacle is indicated by gray.
 </p>

 In the 3D Informed RRT* path planner: